zultron/goldibox/README.md

 On the PocketBeagle, start the Goldibox control from the command line (load the overlay file for non-system installs):

+    # Install minimal apache and other config
+    sudo make install MININSTALL=1
+    # Start control
     bin/goldibox -o

 The Goldibox should now be ready for control.
 Start the [MachinekitClient][qqvcp] and open the Goldibox app.

-Alternatively, run a Goldibox simulated control and GUI in a Docker container from the command line.
-Get the URL for the [latest MachinekitClient build][mkclient-dl], then:
+Alternatively, run a Goldibox simulated control and GUI in a Docker container from the command line:

     # Start the container
     docker/qqvcp.sh
+    # Install minimal apache and other config
+    sudo make install MININSTALL=1
     # Start control
     bin/goldibox &
     # Start GUI